widgetbot-io/documentation/guides/automod.md

 # Automod

 Many automod bots will ignore messages sent via WidgetBot, which can be annoying to admins.
-A solution is using [Pylon](https://pylon.bot) and code it yourself.
+A solution is using [Pylon](https://pylon.bot) and coding it yourself.
 In this guide, we'll make a simple check to delete invite links.

 First, you'll need to [add the Pylon bot to your server](https://pylon.bot/studio/add-guild).
 Then, click your server in the list and click "Open Code Editor".
 Delete the example code in the editor, so it's blank.